 Gerson Smoger has represented a wide range of clients in consumer and personal injury litigation.
 His special emphasis in personal injury has been in birth and early childhood injuries, injuries related to the brain and neurological system, and injuries caused by errant pharmaceuticals or environmental exposure, including their carcinogenic and adverse immunological properties.

-Mr. Smoger currently serves on the board of Public Justice (as a past president), as secretary of the Board of Physicians for Human Rights, as a trustee of the Pound Civil Justice Institute and as chair of legal affairs for the American Association for Justice (AAJ), a position he also held from 2009 to 2012.
-Previously, he served on the Board of Governors of the American Association for Justice (AAJ) (1996 – 2006) and as a vice chair of the American Bar Association’s Toxic Torts, Hazardous Substances and Environmental Law committee (1993-2001).
+Dr. Smoger currently serves on the board of Public Justice (as a past president), as Chair of the Board of Physicians for Human Rights, as President of the Pound Civil Justice Institute, on the board of the Civil Justice Research Initiative, on the board of the Human Rights Center at U.C.
+Berkeley, and as a Commissioner on the IAS-Lancet Commission on Health and Human Rights.
+Previously, he served on the Board of Governors of the American Association for Justice (AAJ) and as a vice chair of the American Bar Association’s Toxic Torts, Hazardous Substances and Environmental Law committee.
 He is a co-sponsor of a national law school competition under the auspices of Public Citizen (the “Hogan/Smoger Access to Justice Essay Contest”).
-In 2012, he was named Missouri’s Environmentalist of the Year.
-He has been acknowledged every year as a “SuperLawyer” since that program began in 2003.
+He has also been named Missouri’s Environmentalist of the Year and he has been acknowledged every year as a “SuperLawyer” since that program began in 2003.
 He has also co-written the musical play, “Some People Hear Thunder.”